- What is the Earned Income Tax Credit?

 Penalties for EITC Fraud

 Penalties for committing EITC fraud should not be taken lightly.
-If you’ve committed EITC fraud, you may be subject to the following penalties:- You will need to pay back the EITC credit plus interest
+If you’ve committed EITC fraud, you may be subject to the following penalties:

 - You will need to re-file to claim the EITC again